alihancakir/Netelsan_EQMAX_Display_Internship/README.md

   <img src="https://github.com/alihancakir/Archive-of-Nuvoton/blob/main/images/Understanding_TL431.jpg" alt="Understanding TL431" width="600">
 </p>

-- Eventually, I found the resistor as you can see in the figure above, but:
+- Eventually, I founded the resistor as you can see in the figure above, but:
 > ⚠️ Issue: The R18 resistor I selected (20 kΩ) was not working fluently due to the saturation of the output capacitor.

 - Therefore, I revised the output voltage range to 16–20V.
 R18 should be 27 kΩ.
 Tested with multimeter and done.